Arronk/My-Coding-Journey/log.md

 and made me feel like I was really starting to understand JS on a deeper level.
 I referred to MDN a few times but never took any hints.
 I also easily completed some basic algorithms which I remember I had to look for the answer to a while ago when I first attempted them.

+## Day 87: 04.07.2018

+### Progress: Tried to do a small side project on AWS Lambda following an article I read today

+On top of the little Lambda exercise I setup our next FCC meetup for next Saturday with the help of Karen and got the new meetup page up and running.
+I'm curious to know how far this little group may grow over the coming months.